Clayton Patterson: Captured

 In 2008, Clayton Patterson's life and work were the subject of the documentary film Captured.
 The film was directed by Ben Solomon and Daniel Levin and produced by Jenner Furst.
 Marc Levin was the executive producer.
-The New York noise-rock band A.R.E.
+The New York electroclash band A.R.E.
 Weapons contributed original music to the film.

 Departure from New York

-In a relatively history-rich report on Patterson, 65 years old as of April 2014, The New York Times' Alan Feuer reported the imminent departure of the artist from New York city for the Austrian spa town, Bad Ischl, on the Traun River in the center of the Salzkammergut region of Upper Austria; Patterson is quoted as saying of NYC, that "[t]here’s nothing left for me… The energy is gone.
+In a relatively history-rich report on Patterson, 65 years old as of April 2014, The New York Times' Alan Feuer reported the imminent departure of the artist from New York city for the Austrian spa town, Bad Ischl, on the Traun River in the center of the Salzkammergut region of Upper Austria; Patterson is quoted as saying of NYC, that "[t]here's nothing left for me… The energy is gone.
 My community is gone.
-I’m getting out… I didn’t really leave the Lower East Side.
+I'm getting out… I didn't really leave the Lower East Side.
 It left me."
 In the same report, Alan Kaufman, a writer and a friend of Patterson, suggested his departure was akin to "Atget quitting Paris".